-An Ethereum-based (ERC-20) token, SUSHI facilitates the governance of the SushiSwap protocol, a network of decentralized liquidity pools enabling users to earn yield (from a host of ERC-20 based tokens).
+An Ethereum-based (ERC-20) token, SUSHI facilitates the governance of the SushiSwap protocol, a network of decentralised liquidity pools enabling users to earn yield (from a host of ERC-20 based tokens).

 Adding to the strange and mysterious origin tale is the role of SushiSwap's anonymous creator, "Chef Nomi," who, soon after the launch, left excited and took $14 million in SUSHI tokens with him, but then returned them as key developers figures and financial backers came together to rescue the project – at the time, primarily a community-driven automated market maker (AMM)/smart-contract liquidity management system. -- and, eventually, led by a second influential, pseudonymously named project leader, 0xMaki, became a much more multi-faceted ecosystem.
 OxMaki, in late September 2021, also stepped away.

-Not surprisingly, first-mover Uniswap is much larger, more closely synonymous with decentralized finance ("DeFi"), and still dominates Ethereum-based DEX activity; but right there, sitting in second place, is the SushiSwap AMM.
+Not surprisingly, first-mover Uniswap is much larger, more closely synonymous with decentralised finance ("DeFi"), and still dominates Ethereum-based DEX activity; but right there, sitting in second place, is the SushiSwap AMM.

 Since the start of 2021, SUSHI, which bills itself the "home of DeFi," has introduced a slew of new features and innovations: Multi-chain AMM; Kashi Lending & Leverage (a margin trading system); BentoBox dApps; xSUSHI staking; Miso, a token launch platform; and Onsen, a liquidity provision reward system for staking a rotating menu of relatively new tokens.